 As an outsider, it can be easy to feel overwhelmed by the stock market.
-News coverage of markets is often punctuated with images of brokers hollering across a trading floor; there’s a litany of unfamiliar terms and lingo; and the threat of a catastrophic crash hangs over the proceedings.
-Despite all the noise, though, the stock market is based on a handful of easy-to-understand concepts.
+News coverage of markets is often dramatized with images of brokers hollering across a trading floor, a litany of unfamiliar terms and lingo, and the threat of a catastrophic crash hanging over the proceedings.
+But despite all of this noise, the stock market is based on a handful of easy-to-understand concepts.
 The most foundational one can be broken down as follows: Companies sell stock, or partial ownership in the company, to investors in order to raise money.
-As those companies increase or decrease in value, the value of your investment will rise and fall.
+And as those companies increase or decrease in value, the value of your investment will rise and fall.

 What Is the Stock Market?

 The stock market lets companies raise money and investors make money.
 When a company decides to issue shares to investors, it’s offering partial ownership in the company.
 Issuing shares helps companies raise money and spread risk.
 Instead of finding investors one by one, companies who qualify and register offer their shares in a stock exchange.
 This offering is known as an initial public offering (IPO), also called “going public.”
 An IPO creates a primary market for the company’s shares.

 In the secondary market, investors buy and sell shares on a stock exchange like the New York Stock Exchange (NYSE) or the Nasdaq.
 Investors in stocks could be large entities like commercial banks, or they could be individuals just like you.
 Rather than buying the shares from the issuing company, you buy them from someone who already owns them.
 Most major stock exchanges engage in trading from 9:30 am to 4 pm ET, known as trading hours.
 While trading does occasionally take place outside these hours, you’ll want to plan on making any sales or purchases during trading hours.